 What is the Parable of the Sower?

-We find the parable of the sower in the gospels of Matthew (13:1-23), Mark (4:1-20) and Luke (8:1-15).
+We find the Parable of the Sower Scripture in the Gospels of Matthew (13:1-23), Mark (4:1-20) and Luke (8:1-15).
 (It is not in John’s gospel because John did not record any parables.
 Did you know this?
 I did not!)

 The enormous crowd that gathered around would have been very familiar with the concepts of sowing seed.
-The farmer would have reached into a bag of seed and toss it across the ground.
-Naturally, all of it didn’t land on the best soil.
+The farmer (the sower) would have reached into a bag of seed and scattered it across the ground.

 What do the seeds represent in the Parable of the Sower?
 Luke’s version gives us the best answer as Jesus explained it this way to His disciples- “The seed is the word of God.” v11.